Download 18 FREE Maritime eBooks

 Ballast Tank Protection

 The ballast tank is filled with seawater, which is highly corrosive in nature.
-When the tank is empty, the dampen atmosphere will also increase the corrosion attack on the ballast tank surface.
+When the tank is empty, the dampened atmosphere will also increase the corrosion attack on the ballast tank surface.

 Corrosion is a major problem on ships.
-Following methods are used for protection against corrosion:
+The following methods are used for protection against corrosion:

 Tank Coating:

-Coating in the tank surface is the most common protection system used on the ship.
-The advantage of the coating is that it protects the entire tank at a time and if the right quality of coating is applied, the ballast tank can work without any problem for a long period.
-It is the layer of the coating which protects the seawater to come in contact with the steel of the tank.
+Coating the tank surface is the most common protection system used on the ship.
+The advantage of the coating is that it protects the entire tank at a time, and if the right quality of coating is applied, the ballast tank can work without any problem for a long period.
+It is the layer of the coating which protects the seawater from coming in contact with the steel of the tank.

 Related Read: Fundamental Conditions to Check While Inspecting Tanks Onboard Ships